onkelhoy/web-components/README.md

 ## License

-`@pap-it` is licensed under the MIT License.
+`@papit` is licensed under the MIT License.
 This permissive license allows for maximum flexibility in using, modifying, and distributing the software, provided attribution is given, and liability is not assumed.
 See the [LICENSE file](./LICENSE) for details.

 ## Acknowledgments